mediaexplorer74/VVVVV/README.md

 ## ..

 AS IS.
-No suppor.
+No support.
 SDL2-Mixer/WinRT RnD only.
 DIY.

 ## .